Back to Blog

 The FOIPOP Playbook: 4 Types of Requests That Win Deals

 The most effective FOIPOP requests target four categories of intelligence.
-Each costs $5 and takes 30 days to process.
-The intelligence you get back is worth thousands.
+Each costs roughly $5 and takes 30 days to process.
+The intelligence you get back allows you to build that ecosystem map.

 1